laurencmendoza/felix-says/docs/planning.md

 - Initial state variables - variables that will always be the same at the start of the game
    - score: 0
 - Length of time for player to input the next element of the sequence (5 seconds)
+- Image of Felix with his mouth closed
+- Image of Felix with his mouth open

 2. Define required variables used to track the state of the game